 Visit the best Loch Ness viewpoints

-- Fort Augustus – stroll down to the lochside for a long view 23 miles up Loch Ness
+- Fort Augustus – stroll down to the lochside for a long view 23 miles up the loch

 - The Viewcatcher Sculpture – on a high-level route between Invermoriston and Drumnadrochit is a great sculpture ‘catching’ the view

-- Suidhe Viewpoint – on south Loch Ness leaving Fort Augustus, on a good day you can see the whole loch
+- Suidhe Viewpoint – on a good day you can see the whole loch

-- The Fair-Haired Lads Pass – fantastic views over Loch Ness from 500 meters on the South Loch Ness Trail
+- The Fair-Haired Lads Pass – fantastic views from 500 meters on the South Loch Ness Trail

-- Meall Fuar Mhonaidh – climb up one of Loch Ness’s surrounding hills for a fantastic view of the loch from up high
+- Meall Fuar Mhonaidh – climb up one of the loch’s surrounding hills for a fantastic view of the loch from up high

 - Dores Beach – the classic view over the Loch to Urquhart Castle and the village of Drumnadrochit